 Towards the back of Deck 10 are two more small restaurants, Avon and Spey.
 These a la carte restaurants are open for breakfast, lunch and dinner and because of their shape they offer a lot of window seating.

-As I mentioned earlier, these restaurants have an outdoor terrace overlooking the back of the ship, which seemed especially popular at breakfast time.
+As I mentioned earlier, these two restaurants have an outdoor terrace overlooking the back of the ship, which seemed especially popular at breakfast time.

 Marquee Deck 11